Teen Autism » 2009

 I climb down from the ladder, put it away, and plug in the lights.
 Then I step back a bit to view my handiwork.
 Hmm.
 Strange how those eight bulbs worked just fine when I tested the lights forty-five minutes earlier, before stringing them up.
 Oh, for crying out loud.
 Sometimes I wonder why I bother.

-I run in the house and wash up, calling out to Nigel to see if he’s ready to go.
+I run in the house and wash up, calling out to Neil to see if he’s ready to go.
 Every Sunday afternoon for the past several weeks, we’ve volunteered at our local animal shelter as part of a community service requirement for his next level of Boy Scouts.
 The animal shelter welcomes under-18 volunteers as long as their parents accompany them.
 And so, we both go.

 Initially, I resisted this time taken out of my much-needed and usually full weekends.
-How could we – I - possibly fit it yet another activity?
+How could we – I – possibly fit it yet another activity?
 How could I possibly get everything done?
 When was I going to squeeze in some down time?
 I already volunteer for the Autism Society of Oregon and various other Scout activities.
 Furthermore, we have pets at home to take care of!
 I didn’t have time to volunteer to take care of more animals!
-I did realize, of course, that this was the perfect opportunity for Nigel to get in his community service time for Scouts.
-The animal shelter is only a five-minute drive away, and Nigel loves animals.
+I did realize, of course, that this was the perfect opportunity for Neil to get in his community service time for Scouts.
+The animal shelter is only a five-minute drive away, and Neil loves animals.
 I decided to grin and bear it.

 We get in the car and drive to the shelter.
-I laid down the law before we even started there four weeks ago: no new pets.
+I laid down the law before we even started there four weeks ago: No new pets.
 No matter how cute they are, no matter how much you love them, no matter how long they’ve been at the shelter.
-Nigel had agreed.
-But after a month of being surrounded by cute kitties in need, Nigel starts saying things like, “I wish we could afford to take you home with us” when he’s holding a cat and I’m in earshot.
+Neil had agreed.
+But after a month of being surrounded by cute kitties in need, Neil starts saying things like, “I wish we could afford to take you home with us” when he’s holding a cat and I’m in earshot.
 I remind him of his irritation with cleaning the cat litter for the cats that we already have.
 He considers this a moment.

 So.
 We’ll just add that to the list of potential careers for my son, right up there with inventor and astronaut.
 But then I realize that he’s absolutely right.
 He loves animals and wants to help those in need.
 And that’s exactly what he told me when I asked him why he wanted to start an animal shelter.
 I said that we could certainly look into it.